Remember Me This Way (song)

-"Remember Me This Way" is a song by English glam rock singer Gary Glitter, written by Glitter with Mike Leander and produced by Mike Leander.
+"Remember Me This Way" is a song by the English glam rock singer Gary Glitter, written by Glitter with Mike Leander and produced by Mike Leander.
 Unlike Glitter's previous singles this was a slow ballad that surprised many at the time.
-Nevertheless, it went on to peak at No. 3 on the UK Singles Chart.
+Nevertheless, it went on to peak at No. 3 on the UK singles chart.
 The single features the non-album track, "It's Not a Lot (But It's All I Got)" as its B-side, which was exclusive to the single.